Seddryck/NBi/_documentation/variable-define.md

 next_section: variable-override
 permalink: /docs/variable-define/
 ---
-Version 1.17 has introduced the notion of *variable*.
-A variable is a scalar-value (a unique value, not a list of a result-set) that can be reused in different places of your test-suites. another big advantage of variables is that they are evaluated during the test-suite execution.
+A variable is a scalar-value (a unique value, not a list of a result-set) that can be reused in different places of your test-suites.
+Another big advantage of variables is that they are evaluated during the test-suite execution.
 Suppose that you have a query expecting a date as a parameter and that you want to specify the current date: without a variable, it's not possible!
+A variable is only evaluated once: after it has been evaluated, the value is cached and never updated.

 # Definition